Py-Cipherer/Oscillo-Visualizer-Aud-to-Vid/do_not_ignore.md

 * run the "audio_energy.py" -> will generate an  energy.npy file.
 * finally run the "main.py" to start the generation.
 * Upon completion you will get a "generation.mp4" file in same folder as the main.py
+* *Make sure all the folders and directories are as is in this repository.
+Maintain the file structure.*